Address and Map

 Visitors cannot bring bicycles into the parliamentary estate.
 Public bicycle racks are a short distance away outside 7 Millbank.
 There are cycle hire docking stations situated in Smith Square which is a 5 minute walk away, and on Abingdon Green opposite Victoria Tower Gardens.

 Coach drivers can stop briefly on Abingdon Street, after the entrance to Victoria Tower Gardens, where they may drop off and pick up on the left hand side before the second zebra crossing.
 Coach parking is not available but there are a limited number of coach parking bays in Westminster, available on an hourly tariff.

 For more information on coach parking see the Westminster City Council website.
 Specific information for coach drivers is available on the Transport for London website.

 Travelling by car will often be subject to the congestion charge and meter parking is limited.
 Disabled parking spaces are located nearby in Great Peter Street, Smith Square, and by Methodist Central Hall on Matthew Parker Street.

-There is an underground car park opposite the Houses of Parliament operated by Q-Parks which has 183 spaces.
+There is a nearby underground car park operated by Q-Park which has 183 spaces.
 It benefits from a secure vehicle and pedestrian entrance with CCTV, customer toilets and is manned during the week.
 A space can be reserved in advance using the Q-Park online pre-booking facility.